-May 3, 1963 USA founded by an act of the Alabama Legislature.
+May 3, 1963 USA is founded by an act of the Alabama Legislature.
 June 1964 USA opens its doors to the students of Mobile County and the state of Alabama.
-1965 The Association of American Medical Colleges and the American Medical Association sent representatives to USA to assess the possibilities of establishing a medical school there.
-August 1969 A resolution of the Alabama Legislature supported establishment of a medical school under the auspices of the University of South Alabama.
-1970 4.5 million committed by City and County of Mobile to establish USA College of Medicine.
-November 1970 Mobile General Hospital was transferred to the University.
+1965 The Association of American Medical Colleges and the American Medical Association send representatives to USA to assess the possibility of establishing a medical school there.
+August 1969 A resolution of the Alabama Legislature supports establishment of a medical school under the auspices of the University of South Alabama.
+1970 \$4.5 million committed by City and County to establish USA College of Medicine.
+November 1970 Mobile General Hospital is transferred to the University.
 May 1971 Dr. Robert M. Bucher named first dean of the College of Medicine.
-January 1973 The charter class of 25 students entered the College of Medicine.
-April 1975 Mobile General Hospital was renamed University of South Alabama Medical Center.
-September 1978 The University's first Ph.D. program - in Basic Medical Sciences - was initiated.
-January 1983 The USA Children's & Women's Hospital was established.
-August 1987 The former Providence Hospital was acquired by the University to house programs of the colleges of Allied Health Professions, Medicine and Nursing.
-June 1990 The University acquired Doctors Hospital and Knollwood Park Hospital.
+January 1973 The charter class of 25 students enter the College of Medicine.
+April 1975 Mobile General Hospital renamed University of South Alabama Medical Center.
+September 1978 The University's first Ph.D. program - in Basic Medical Sciences - is initiated.
+January 1983 The USA Children's & Women's Hospital is established.
+August 1987 The former Providence Hospital is acquired by the University to house programs of the colleges of Allied Health Professions, Medicine and Nursing.
+June 1990 The University acquires Doctors Hospital and Knollwood Park Hospital.
 October 2001 Dedication of the USA Children's Park, a 16-acre park at USA Children's & Women's Hospital displaying bronze sculptures celebrating children and families.
-April 2006 Infirmary Health System assumes operation of former USA Knollwood Hospital as Infirmary West at Knollwood.
 March 2008 Plans for USA Children's & Women's Hospital expansion approved by USA Board of Trustees.
-November 2008 Dedication of the new USA Mitchell Cancer Institute building, which represents a total investment of more than \$135 million, including \$75 million in construction and equipment.
+November 2008 Dedication of the USA Mitchell Cancer Institute building, representing an investment of more than \$135 million, including \$75 million in construction and equipment.
 November 2010 Groundbreaking on USA Children's & Women's Hospital expansion.
-May 3, 2013 50th Anniversary of USA's founding.
-April 2016 USA Mitchell Cancer Institute breaks ground on new Kilborn Clinic in Fairhope.
-November 2016 Judith Susan and Samuel Joseph Strada Patient Care Center opens.
+May 3, 2013 50th anniversary of USA's founding and 40th anniversary of College of Medicine.
+April 2016 USA Mitchell Cancer Institute breaks ground on Kilborn Clinic in Fairhope.
+July 2018 SouthFlight returns to University Hospital.
+August 2018 USA Medical Center renamed USA Health University Hospital.
+December 2018 Ground broken on Fanny Meisler Trauma Center at USA Health University Hospital.
+June 2019 Small baby unit opens at USA Health Children's & Women's Hospital.